 Assessments are designed to provide learners with opportunities to demonstrate they have attained the required skills and knowledge using a range of practically based activities and tasks, as required by recognised standards.

-Students will need to complete two field placements therefore must be able to obtain a satisfactory current Working With Children Check, and Police check.
+Students will need to complete two field placements therefore must be able to obtain a satisfactory, National Police check and Working With Children Check, at course commencement..

 Recognition of prior learning